Dr Erika Balsom

 King's College London

-PhD in Modern Culture and Media, Brown University, USA (2010).
+- PhD in Modern Culture and Media, Brown University

-BA Hons in Cinema Studies, University of Toronto, Canada (2004).
+- BA Hons in Cinema Studies, University of Toronto

 Before joining the department at King’s in 2013, Erika Balsom held a Mellon postdoctoral fellowship at the University of California, Berkeley (2010-2011) and was assistant professor of film studies at Carleton University, Ottawa (2011-2013).

-Erika Balsom’s research is broadly concerned with the intersection of moving image art and the transformations of cinema after digitization.
-Her monograph, Exhibiting Cinema in Contemporary Art, confronts the changing contours of what we call “cinema” after digitization through an examination of uses of the moving image and references to film history in art since 1990.
-The book argues that the integration of cinema into the gallery is marked by an interplay of old and new media: cinema emerges as a senescent medium compared to digital, networked media, but in relation to traditional media such as painting and sculpture, it is a technological marvel supplying spectacular novelty.
+Her 2013 monograph, Exhibiting Cinema in Contemporary Art, confronts the changing contours of what we call “cinema” after digitization through an examination of uses of the moving image and references to film history in art since 1990.

-Erika Balsom welcomes PhD theses on any topics related to her research, including avant-garde film, artists’ cinema, film theory, new media, experimental documentary, and film distribution/ circulation.
+Erika Balsom welcomes PhD theses on any topics related to her research, including avant-garde film, moving image installation, film theory, new media, and experimental documentary.

 For more details, please see her full research profile.

-Erika Balsom has taught courses on moving image art, digital cinema, film theory, cinema and portraiture, the essay film, and theories of media temporality.
+Erika Balsom has taught modules on moving image art, digital cinema, film theory, contemporary art, and documentary cinema.

 Expertise and Public Engagement